novakcode/library/README.md

 **Spring Boot + JPA + Thymeleaf + Pagination.**<br/><br/>
-Example of a library menagement system made in Java.
-Its in a form of a web application.You can register,loan and find Books.<br/>
+Example of a Library management system made in Java..<br/>
+## <h2>You can:</h2>
+Find Books by ISBN,title or author.
+Register or loan Books<br/>
-Also,register and find Members and renew their membership.
+Register, find Members and return books they loaned.
+Or renew their membership.

+## <h2>How to run</h2>
+Execute `tables.sql` <br/>
+Clone or download project.
+Run `mvn install`  in root directory.<br/>
+Run `java -jar target/library-0.0.1-SNAPSHOT.jar`

+Go to http://localhost:8080/ in your browser